Plymatea/SimpleMembership/Journal.md

 * 10:25 - I'm going to work on that newMemberForm and see if I can get it to populate after authentication
 * 13:41 - WIP on the newMemberForm.
 The form itself took awhile just to plug and play the fields.
 I'm stuck atm using the form to make a PUT request to the database.
 HTML forms cannot make PUT requests... trying to find a way to make it happen.
 * 20:03 - Spend the entire afternoon trying to figure how to submit the editMemberForm with a PUT request.
 I was just about there for hours and hours.
 I just needed a event.preventDefault call at the top.
 I circled around that for quite a while.
 I also learned there is a console setting to persist the console through a url redirect.
 That is really handy here!
 I did manage to get my presentation outline complete as well.
 So I'm prepped for tomorrow.
+* SometimeLate - I ended up refactoring the api calls, committing it, causing and infinite re-render loop somehow.
+Couldn't figure it out, so i went down a rabbit hole of reverting and resetting my git commit history.
+This caused me to not trust what I had so I deleted the entire project locally and cloning it down from the repo.
+Realized I wa missing my entire .env file and had to reconstruct it....
+This led me to connecting to a "test" database in mongoDB instead of the "simple-membership" database....
+FML.
+I spend a lot of time trying to figure it out and gave up after midnight.
+The project works, I just don't like it in the test database.

+#### 2022.05.19
+* 8:58 - So within about 10 minutes this morning i realized my MONGO_URI did not specify a database.
+So adding one in the middle of the URI, at the intended space, worked perfect.
+The simple things.
+* 10:45 - Need to look at where mongo is creating the collections.
+I figured out the database name, need to figure out the collections.
+The user scheme is where the user collection comes from but what about the sessions collections. and how does a user get entered?
+Is it through passport?
+        * Notes from Capstones:
+                * Tiffany has a great header and sidebar I want to steal.
+She also has a cool dialog box popup that I want to steal as well!
+                * Eric Crudup transformed css div into a a racecar!
+* 16:30 - Just some thoughts.
+I want to implement multi-level authentication next.
+Get the mailing address and Name to combine from smaller key-values. https://www.mongodb.com/docs/manual/reference/method/#std-label-role-management-methods

+#### 2022.05.24
+* 13:56 - My last notes said to implement multi level authentication....
+This prob isn't the easiest path forward.
+IF that was there it would be one more thing to track and make sure continually works correctly throughout building out the rest of the application.
+It could easily break, which means I would need to test and verify it every step of the way.
+Re-reading my notes from 5/17 it seems stripe integration might be the next thing.
+Once that is included, I can shore up the membership types withing the program.
+Verify users can correctly select memberships, verify it correctly transmits to stripe, etc etc.  Lets start there.
+* 15:31 - Got the params right so that Discord will only ask the user to authorize the app on the first log in.
+Subsequent logins will auto redirect back to the application.
+If the user was just created then they will be directed to the edit member form, otherwise directed to the member page.
+I'm not happy with this flow, but it works for now....
+Hopefully I learn something to fix this later.